adarshjhaa100/learn-software-dev/README.md

 - 1. Notice the Spike in resource usage.
 2. Identify The component/function/process taking the most amount of time for this.
 - Send and Store the following no of text messages: 10K, 100K, 1 million, 10 million and so on. (spread across multiple groups and users)
 - Send files worth: 1 MB, 10 MB, 100 MB and so on
 - The following number of calls at a time across the application space: 1000, 10k, 100k and so on etc.
+-  <b> Use benchmark and profiling results to optimize the most longest running pieces of codes.
+View the bytecode, assembly, memory representation of data during runtime, etc. </b>

 ## UI SCREENS: